dart-lang/ecosystem/packages/corpus/README.md

 Some available options are:

-- `--package-limit`: limit the number of packages that are used for analysis (this defaults to all referencing packages on pub.dev),
+- `--package-limit`: limit the number of packages that are used for analysis
 - `--show-src-references`: when there are references into a package's `lib/src/` directory (something that's generally not intended to be part of a package's public API), this option will include which package is using the `src/` library in the output

-Note that running this tool without a `--package-limit` means that it will process all the package dependencies from pub.dev; this could be a large number (you can always cancel the command at any time and re-run with a package limit).

 ```
 usage: dart bin/api_usage.dart [options] <package-name>